-Acknowledgement of Country 2

-Foreword 3

-Introduction 7

-Our Vision

-Our Story

-A plan for arts and culture wherever you are

-Scope and strategic links

-How we developed this plan 15

-How to read this plan 16

-How do we deliver this plan 16

-Plan definitions 17

-Renewing our cultural infrastructure 19

-1.01 Establish a Community Arts Centre

-1.02 Improve the Wagga Wagga City Library service 23

-1.03 Expand the Wagga Wagga Civic Theatre

-1.04 Activate the Botanic Gardens precinct and upgrade the Museum of the

-1.05 Establish Riverside Event Spaces

-1.06 Establish an Exhibition and Visitor Space on the River

-Plan Recommendations

-Wiradjuri and First Nations 35

-2.01.
-Incorporate Wiradjuri art, language and culture into significant new infrastructure and projects 35

-2.02.
-Commission a significant public artwork within the

-Riverside precinct that celebrates Wiradjuri heritage and culture

-2.03.
-Support the establishment of a Keeping Place for Wiradjuri cultural heritage in Wagga Wagga .37

-2.04.
-Present and promote Wiradjuri and First Nations art in cultural facilitie

-2.05.
-Implement the recommendations of the

-Reconciliation Action Plan relating to arts and cultural activities

-2.06.
-Support Charles Sturt University and other education institutions to provide public access to Wiradjuri language, culture and heritage

-2.07.
-Support access and use of cultural landscapes for

-ceremony, public performance and cultural exchange 41

-2.08.
-Commission an updated edition of the Wagga Wagga Wiradjuri Heritage Study

-Live music, events and public spaces

-2.09.
-Facilitate easier and more affordable use of Council facilities and event spaces

-2.10.
-Increase the capability of parks and open spaces to accommodate community use for cultural activities 46

-2.11.
-Support event organisers to develop events across the Local Government Area 47

-2.12.
-Develop a Live Music and Events Kit for community events in parks and open spaces 48

-2.13.
-Develop the live music scene in partnership with MusicNSW and other agencies 49

-2.14.
-Implement programs that develop live music and production skills 50

-מווע אוטעטכנוטרו אוווא
+Acknowledgement of Country 2 Mayor's Statement 3 Introduction 7 Our guiding principles 8 Our Story 10 Scope and strategic links 12 How we developed this plan 13 A plan for arts and culture wherever you are 14 What you told us 15 How to read this plan 16 Plan definitions 17 Renewing our cultural infrastructure 19 1.01 Establish a Community Arts Centre 21 1.02 Improve the Wagga Wagga City Library service 23 1.03 Expand the Wagga Wagga Civic Theatre 25 1.04 Upgrade Museum of the Riverina, and activate Botanic Gardens precinct 27 1.05 Establish Riverside Event Spaces 29 1.06 Future Vision: Exhibition space and visitor services on the river 31 Plan Recommendations 33 Wiradjuri and First Nations 35 2.01.
+Incorporate Wiradjuri art, language and culture into significant new infrastructure and projects 35 2.02.
+Commission a significant public artwork within the Riverside precinct that celebrates Wiradjuri heritage and culture 36 Support the establishment of a Keeping Place for Wiradjuri cultural heritage in Wagga Wagga 37 2.04.
+Present and promote Wiradjuri and First Nations art in cultural facilities 38 2.05.
+Implement the recommendations of the Reconciliation Action Plan relating to arts and cultural activities 30 2.06.
+Support Charles Sturt University and other education institutions to provide public access to Wiradjuri language, culture and heritage 40 2.07.
+Support access and use of cultural landscapes for ceremony, public performance and cultural exchange 41 2.08.
+Commission an updated edition of the Wagga Wagga Wiradjuri Heritage Study Live Music, Events and Public Spaces - 2.09.
+Facilitate easier and more affordable use of Council facilities and event spaces 2.10.
+Increase the capability of parks and open spaces to accommodate community use for cultural activities 46 2.11.
+Support event organisers to develop events across the Local Government Are a47 2.12.
+Develop a Live Music and Events Kit for community events in parks and open spaces 48 2.13.
+Develop the live music scene in Wagga Wagga in partnership with MusicNSW and other agencies 2.14.
+Implement programs that develop live music and production skills in the Local Government Area 50